Michael Asher (explorer): Desert travels and life with desert nomads

-During this expedition, Asher met Italian photographer and Arabist Mariantonietta Peru, with whom he subsequently embarked on a 4,500-mile West-to-East trek across the Sahara on foot and camel-back, a trip that became the subject of the book, Impossible Journey.
+During this expedition, Asher met photographer and Arabist Mariantonietta Peru - an Italian from Sardinia - with whom he subsequently embarked on a 4,500-mile (7,200 km) West-to-East trek across the Sahara on foot and camel-back, a trip that became the subject of the book, Impossible Journey.
 The idea for the trek was influenced by the work of British author Geoffrey Moorhouse who had unsuccessfully attempted the crossing in 1972.
 Setting off from Chinguetti in Mauritania, in August 1986, with three camels, Asher and Peru passed through Mauritania, Mali, Niger, Chad, and the Sudan, and finally arrived at the Nile at Abu Simbel in southern Egypt in May 1987, having made a journey of 271 days and 4500 mile by camel, the first recorded crossing of the Sahara from west to east by non-mechanical means.
+It was perhaps the first great journey of African exploration to be achieved by a man and a woman together.

-In 1988, Asher was offered a job by UNICEF, as Project Officer for the Joint WHO/UNICEF Nutrition Support Project (JNSP) among the Beja nomads in the Red Sea Hills of eastern Sudan..
-Asher ran the project - a rural rehabilitation programme - from Port Sudan, but travelled frequently in the hills, talking to nomads and staying in their camps.
+In 1988, Asher began work as Project Officer for the Joint WHO/UNICEF Nutrition Support Project (JNSP) among the Beja nomads in the Red Sea Hills of eastern Sudan..
+He ran the project - a rural rehabilitation programme - from Port Sudan, but travelled frequently in the hills, talking to nomads and staying in their camps.

 In 1991, Asher crossed the Western Desert, by camel, from Mersa Matruh on the Mediterranean coast, to Aswan in southern Egypt - a distance of 1000 mile.
 He travelled for two months with a single Bedouin companion, and for the first month they saw no other human beings.
 Two of Asher's five camels died on the way.

 In 2002 Asher began to lead commercial treks by camel in the Bayuda Desert of the Sudan, working with Exodus Travels UK.
 He continued to lead these treks regularly until 2014.
 He also led regular camel treks for Exodus in the Hammada du Draa and Erg Chebbi, Morocco, from 2001 to 2010.